dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Success is how high you bounce when you hit bottom.
+  It is the mark of an educated mind to be able to entertain a thought without accepting it.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (923 days)
+## 🌟 Experiences (924 days)

 ### 🧮 Programming languages